Semmes, Alabama: Incorporation

-Future

-Leaders of the incorporation effort stated to members of the local media and to some citizens not included in the incorporation area that future plans included several annexations of the surrounding area.

 Geography

 Semmes is located in west-central Mobile County at 30°46′40″N 88°15′32″W. The elevation is 244 ft above sea level.
 It is 11 mi west of Prichard and 15 mi northwest of downtown Mobile.
 U.S. Route 98 (Moffett Road) is the main highway through Semmes, leading southeast into Mobile and northwest 77 mi to Hattiesburg, Mississippi.

 According to the U.S. Census Bureau, the city of Semmes has a total area of 14.6 sqmi, of which 0.04 sqmi, or 0.24%, are water.

 Climate

 Semmes is on the central Gulf Coast and has a subtropical climate, which consists of warm, wet winters and very hot, very humid summers.
 Semmes is also vulnerable to hurricanes, which the area frequently experiences.

 Demographics

 2020 census

 As of the 2020 United States census, there were 4,941 people, 2,243 households, and 1,446 families residing in the city.